Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Helps in the production of serotonin, a hormone that regulates sleep and mood, among other things.

 This is also how magnesium provides relief in fibromyalgia symptoms such as headaches, anxiety, muscle aches, sleep disturbances, stress and even depression.
 In fact, studies show that magnesium is effective in treating depression and disorders of nervous system.
-This is important as magnesium doesn’t cause serious side effects typically associated with conventional anti-depressants.
+[3-5] In addition, magnesium doesn’t cause serious side effects that are typically associated with using conventional anti-depressants.

 4. Reduces risk of heart disease